projectatomic/atomic-site/source/community/gsoc.html.md

 ## Project Ideas

 What follows are a ideas for student projects around Atomic.
 Please do not restrict yourself to these ideas;
 if there is something you want to build with containers and Atomic, then propose it!
+Additional details of these ideas is available on the [Fedora GSOC 2016 wiki page](https://fedoraproject.org/wiki/Summer_coding_ideas_for_2016).

 ### RPM-OSTree and Fedora Atomic Host

+* [Next-generation Super-Privileged Container](https://github.com/projectatomic/atomic/issues/298) Improve building, managing, and updating these container images

+* [Atomic Host Package Layering](https://github.com/projectatomic/rpm-ostree/pull/107) mprove the package layering design, support more RPMs, ensure %post scripts are safe, etc

 * [Bootstrap with gpgcheck in kickstart](https://github.com/projectatomic/rpm-ostree/issues/190): Add a way for importing a GPG key from the kickstart `ostreesetup` command before the download starts. ["ostreesetup" is described here](https://docs.fedoraproject.org/en-US/Fedora/23/html/Installation_Guide/appe-kickstart-syntax-reference.html)